kamreo/birdman-documentation/Views/technology_documentation.md

+# Technology documentation
+This page keeps track on every technology we used in our project.

 # A* Pathfinding
 For our enemies we use A* pathfinding algorythm which is a graph traversal and path search algorithm, which is often used in many fields of computer science due to its completeness, optimality, and optimal efficiency.